bitcoin-api/bitcoin-api/README.md

 # API V2 [![npm version](https://badge.fury.io/js/bitcoin-api.svg)](https://badge.fury.io/js/bitcoin-api)

-- preliminary versions - is working and is production ready
+- preliminary version - is working and is production ready
 - some endpoint paths and methods are temporary (e.g. using POST in place of GET will be changed to GET)
 - `mega_codes` will be changed to `tokens`